-Mr. Dougherty was Executive Chairman of Celator Pharmaceuticals, Inc., a biopharmaceutical company from August 2015 until July 2016; he also served as a director of Celator from July 2013 to July 2016.
-Mr. Dougherty has previously served in a variety of senior positions in the bio-pharmaceuticals industry, including as Chief Executive Officer of Kalidex Pharmaceuticals, Inc; President and Chief Executive Officer of Adolor Corporation; President and Chief Operating Officer of Genomics Collaborative, Inc.; President and Chief Executive Officer of Genaera Corporation; and Chief Financial Officer of Centocor, Inc. Mr. Dougherty is currently on the board of directors at Marinus Pharmaceuticals, Inc. (MRNS) and Idera Pharmaceuticals, Inc. (IDRA).
-Mr. Dougherty previously served as a member of the board of directors of Foundation Medicine, Inc. (acquired by Roche Holding AG), Aviragen Therapeutics, Inc. (now known as Vaxart, Inc), Cempra, Inc. (now known as Melinta Therapeutics, Inc., and ViroPharma Incorporated (acquired by Shire Plc).
+Mr. Dougherty was Executive Chairman of Celator Pharmaceuticals, Inc. (Celator), from August 2015 until July 2016; he also served as a director of Celator from July 2013 to July 2016.
+Mr. Dougherty previously served in a variety of senior positions in the biopharmaceutical industry, including as Chief Executive Officer at Kalidex Pharmaceuticals, Inc.; President and Chief Executive Officer at Adolor Corporation; President and Chief Operating Officer at Genomics Collaborative, Inc.; President and Chief Executive Officer at Genaera Corporation; and Chief Financial Officer at Centocor, Inc. Mr. Dougherty is currently on the board of directors at Marinus Pharmaceuticals, Inc. (MRNS) and Idera Pharmaceuticals, Inc. (IDRA) and previously served as a member of the board of directors at Foundation Medicine, Inc., Aviragen Therapeutics, Inc. Cempra, Inc. and ViroPharma Incorporated.
 Mr. Dougherty received a B.S. in Accounting from Villanova University.